Partitioning a Polygon Into Small Pieces: Computing the interior pieces

 \begin{proof}[Proof of \Cref{thm:main-2} for geodesic diameter and perimeter partitions.]
 The approximation ratios follow from \Cref{lemma:boundarybound,lemma:GDinterior,lemma:perimeterbound} and the analysis of the running times of solving the estimation problems is analogous to that for the other types of partitions described in \Cref{sec:DSSDinterior}, so here we focus on the time required to solve the construction problems.

-As in the proof for the other types of partitions, we construct the interior pieces by first computing the overlay $\mathcal L$ of the squares $\mathcal S$ and the interior boundary intervals, and we can again conclude that $\mathcal L$ has complexity $O(n+\opt)$ and can be constructed in $O((n+\opt)\log n)$ time.
+As in the proof for the other types of partitions, we construct the interior pieces by first computing the overlay $\mathcal L$ of the squares $\mathcal S$ and the free intervals, and we can again conclude that $\mathcal L$ has complexity $O(n+\opt)$ and can be constructed in $O((n+\opt)\log n)$ time.
 We can then identify the trivial and non-trivial fields in time $O(n+\opt)$ by traversing the overlay $\mathcal L$.
 The trivial fields are used as interior pieces, and it remains to partition the non-trivial fields into subfields.

 To get a bound on the time needed to split the non-trivial fields, we show that the total complexity of all non-trivial fields is $O(n)$.
-We define an interior boundary interval $I\subset\partial Q$ to be \emph{non-trivial} if $Q$ is a non-trivial piece.
-Note that the corners of the non-trivial interior boundary intervals from a boundary piece $Q_i\in\mathcal Q_\partial$ are corners of $P$ except possibly the endpoints $a_{i-1}$ and $a_i$ of the interval $I_i$ defining $Q_i$.
-Each corner $c$ of $P$ appears on at most four interior boundary intervals, namely one starting and one ending at $c$ and one starting and one ending on another piece on whose boundary $c$ forms a concave corner.
-We therefore get that the total complexity of all non-trivial interior boundary intervals is $O(n)$.
+We define a free interval $I\subset\partial Q$ to be \emph{non-trivial} if $Q$ is a non-trivial piece.
+Note that the corners of the non-trivial free intervals from a boundary piece $Q_i\in\mathcal Q_\partial$ are corners of $P$ except possibly the endpoints $a_{i-1}$ and $a_i$ of the interval $I_i$ defining $Q_i$.
+Each corner $c$ of $P$ appears on at most four free intervals, namely one starting and one ending at $c$ and one starting and one ending on another piece on whose boundary $c$ forms a concave corner.
+We therefore get that the total complexity of all non-trivial free intervals is $O(n)$.